Israel Experience at Bar Ilan—S. Daniel Abraham Israel Program

 Ulpan or Hebrew Class

 Students take a placement exam at the outset of the year to determine which ulpan class they are in.
-Thanks to the combination of the intensive ulpan and sharing a campus with thousands of Israelis, motivated students can be fluent in hebrew by the end of the year.
+Motivated students can improve through ulpan and immersion.

 Assessment and Grading

-Students receive an official Bar Ilan University transcript which is transferrable to most universities in North America
+Students receive an official Bar Ilan University transcript which is transferable to many universities in North America.

 Students are welcome to come back for a 2nd year.
 Options range from more intensive Torah study to making Aliyah and continuing their studies at Bar Ilan.

 Bar Ilan University is accredited by Ministry of Education in Israel and the New York State Board of Regents.
-That being said, if a student is eligible for U.S. Federal Aid, they are encouraged to attend Israel XP through a joint program.
-Options include Yeshiva University or the Michigan Jewish Institute (www.mji.edu ).
+That being said, if a student is eligible for U.S. Federal Aid, they are encouraged to attend Israel XP through a joint program, such as Yeshiva University.

 Interaction with Israelis